How to Decode Skin Conditions, Rashes, and Bumps On Your Vagina

 How it got there: "Genital warts are caused by low-risk types of the human papillomavirus (HPV)," says Jones.
 HPV is the most common STD.
 High-risk types of HPV are associated with cervical cancer, but the low-risk ones simply cause warts or no problem at all.
 (HPV is also one of the Dangerous Sleeper STDs for Women.)

-What it looks like: It starts off as several small blisters that turn into little ulcers a few days later, says Leff.
+What it looks like: Heads up if the bumps on your vagina looks more like a blister: Herpes starts off as several small blisters that turn into little ulcers a few days later, says Leff.
 Herpes sores can be very painful (especially during the first outbreak).
 Some people experience burning when urine hits the open sores, so using the bathroom can be extremely uncomfortable.
 You may feel a tingling sensation or pain in your genital area, legs, or buttocks a few hours to days before the blisters appear.
-An initial herpes outbreak can last 10-14 days, and anywhere from 4 days to a week during recurrences.
+An initial herpes outbreak can last 10 to 14 days, and anywhere from 4 days to a week during recurrences.

 How it got there: Herpes is an STD caused by the herpes simplex virus (HSV).
 HSV-1 usually causes oral herpes (also known as cold sores or fever blisters), and HSV-2 usually causes genital herpes.
 However, either strain can cause sores on the mouth or genitals.
 Herpes is highly contagious and can be spread through sex of any kind, touching the sores or fluids, or using something that has been in contact with the herpes blisters (like an infected razor or towel).
 You can even spread the virus from one part of your body to another (for instance, from your mouth to your nether region) if you touch a sore and then touch a different area.
-To prevent spreading the infection, avoid sexual contact during (or right before) an outbreak, use a latex condom to lower the risk of transmission when you have no sores or symptoms, wash your hands after using the restroom, and put any towels you used for showering or bathing into the laundry after a single use, she says.
+(But it isn't the only STD that's becoming more common in the U.S.) To prevent spreading the infection, avoid sexual contact during (or right before) an outbreak, use a latex condom to lower the risk of transmission when you have no sores or symptoms, wash your hands after using the restroom, and put any towels you used for showering or bathing into the laundry after a single use, she says.

 What to do: Herpes usually isn't included in the normal battery of STD testing, so you may have to ask your doctor to test you for it specifically.
+(Here's how often you should get tested for herpes-and all other STDs.)
 There's no cure for the HSV, but fortunately, it's not something you have to deal with on a daily basis.
 "The virus lives in the nerves near the spine and just sits there quietly most of the time," says Leff.
 But sometimes it can reactivate and cause symptoms.
 Some women notice their outbreaks occur during times of high stress or around their period, but it can also happen randomly.
 If you have frequent or very bad flare-ups, your doctor can prescribe an antiviral medication to shorten the length of the outbreak and reduce symptoms.